 The place is known for its hypnotic white coloured lands exceeding the limits of your eyesight, what else it would be than the white marshes of the Rann of Kutch!
 Scattered mostly around the areas of the Luni River and covering about 10, 000sq miles of land is the white dessert.
 In winters the place at its paramount because of the Kutch Utsav, which is truly a traveller's delight in Gujarat.
 The entire dessert is inhabited by tourists to enjoy the cultural bliss equally.

 The Chandipur beach is nestled in Balasore district Odisha has a tendency to play.
 The water here actually comes and goes by its free will!
 Try taking a nap on this beach, by the time you woke up; there would be no water at all.
 Don't get confused folks, actually, its nature's way of messing things up.
 Water is always receding up to 5 Km and then coming back!
 You can see and walk on the sea bed then.
 Go and take and walk and come back with the high tide; your family will see you walking on the sea and will beg to teach the trick.

-Located near Leh in Ladakh, the Magnetic Hill is a natural wonder where illusion seems to defy the rules of gravity.
-Also known as the ?Gravity Hill?, this place pulls vehicles in an upward direction, creating an optical illusion.
+Located near Leh in Ladakh, the Magnetic Hill is a natural wonder in India where illusion seems to defy the rules of gravity.
+Also known as the 'Gravity Hill', this place pulls vehicles in an upward direction, creating an optical illusion.
 The hill is a great source of wonder and amusement for tourists every year!